 - You’re evicted from your home

-- An unexpected bill
+- You receive an unexpected bill

-- Your account becomes overdrawn
+- Your bank account becomes overdrawn

 There are a number of ways you can prepare for unexpected expenses.
 One is to save more money.
 Set aside a small amount in your monthly budget for your emergency fund, and you’ll have no added stress when any of them pop up.

 An emergency fund is cash you have saved that you can dip into in an emergency.
 An emergency fund should be enough to pay all your most important bills for several months.
 Three months worth of your income is a good minimum to aim for, although the exact amount you need depends on your circumstances.
+So if you spend £1000 a month on your mortgage payment or rent, food bills, travel and other things you can’t live without you should aim to save £3000 for your emergency fund.